 In this eight-week course, you’ll learn about international criminal law from Michael Scharf, Interim Dean and Joseph C. Hostetler-Baker and Hostetler Professor of Law at Case Western Reserve University.
 You’ll cover genocide, terrorism, piracy, and war crimes, among other topics.
 You’ll learn about special “modes of international criminal liability and specialized defenses” and “delve into the challenges of obtaining custody of the accused and maintaining control of the courtroom,” according to the course description on Coursera’s website.

 This course is six weeks long, and it is taught by Donald Hornstein, Aubrey L. brooks Professor of Law at the University of North Carolina at Chapel Hill.
 The field of environmental law is what may well be keeping the planet’s resources from being completely depleted.
-However, environmental law also has be considered in the light of economic profitability and human freedom.
+However, environmental law also has to be considered in the light of economic profitability and human dignity and freedom.
 The course takes a close look at not only these topics but also at current legal structures around water law, toxic substances, pollution, endangered species, environmental risk, and environmental impact.